AdeelAslamSoton/QueryAwareIndexing/README.md

 # Compile the project
 make
 ```
+### 📂 File Paths and Constants
+All file paths and constants are stored in the ../examples/constants/ folder.
+Each constant is saved as a .txt file.

+For each query type, ensure the corresponding file is updated or referenced appropriately.
+Organizing constants this way makes it easy to manage and maintain file paths for different query types without modifying the source code.
 ### 📂 Data Reading and Example Usage

 The project assumes embeddings and attributes are stored in CSV-like files where columns are separated by semicolons (`;`) and embedding values themselves are separated by commas (`,`).